 You may already know that Spain is well-known for its special sausages.
 Longaniza is very similar to chorizo and very popular in the Aragon area.
-It consists of pork mixed with various herbs and spices. it’s a great dish for snack.
+It consists of pork mixed with various herbs and spices. it’s a great dish for a snack.
 Longaniza tastes delicious, recommended to serve it with amigos.

 Ternasco Asado is another traditional dish cooked with young lamb meat.
 The lamb meat is oven cooked with spices.
 What comes out at the end is a delicious piece of meat that has absorbed the simple spices it was mixed in and will melt in the mouth.
 Transco Asado is usually served with fries or salad.